 Away from the honey pots of Snowdonia, there are also spectacular walks in the Berwyn mountain range.
 The walk to Cadair Berwyn from Pistyll Rhaeder is one of our favourites.

 The world renowned National White Water Centre is in Frongoch, Bala.
 Bala Adventure and Water Sports Centre and Bala Sailing Club are both based on Bala Lake (Llyn Tegid).
 Bala Adventure and Water Sports offer a range of activities including windsurfing and sailing, kayaking and canoeing, gorge walking and climbing and abseiling.
-Book through their website or check our facebook page where we will publicise any last minute offers.

 If you like to combine your sports, Bala Middle Distance Triathlon takes place in June and the Standard Distance in September.

 There are also great opportunities for wild swimming in the local lakes and rivers.
 Indeed there is secluded lake just a ten minute walk up the hill from Ty Beic.

 If cycling isn’t exciting enough, and we can’t understand why you would think this, North Wales still has much to offer.

 Get Wet, down the road from us in Llandderfel, offers high ropes, white water rafting, gorge walking, paintball, karting and SUP.
 They claim that the high ropes course is the highest in the UK.
 Book through their website or pop into their shop on Bala High Street while you’re here.

 North Wales is also home to the longest zip line in Northern Hemisphere, that’s some claim.
 Zipworld is in Bethesda and Llechwedd Slate Caverns, Blaenau Ffestiniog.
 The latter is also home to Bounce Below, huge trampoline style nets in a disused slate cavern.